isabella232/manta-garbage-collector/README.md

 guidelines, issues, and general documentation, visit the main [Manta](http://github.com/joyent/manta) project page.

 This is the garbage collection system for Manta.
-It comprises a service for processing metadata records pointing to deleted objects and ensuring that the corresponding backing files are removed from the appropriate Mako zones.
+It comprises of a service for processing metadata records pointing to deleted objects and then ensuring the corresponding backing files are removed from the appropriate Mako zones.

 # Metrics